ELY3M/elys-switch-guide.github.io/docs/user_guide/sysnand/sending_payload.md

     Payloads you'll need for this guide:

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
+    - The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">fusee-primary.bin</a> from  <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>

 ### Instructions

 !!! tip ""
     1. Go to the injection [website](https://switchgui.de/web-payload/) and scroll all the way down
     2. Select the "Upload Payload" option and upload the hekate_ctcaer `.bin` file from the Hekate `.zip` file.
+        - The first time you read this page you should inject hekate_ctcaer bin.
     3. Connect your Switch in RCM to your Chromebook using the USB cable.
     4. Select "Do the thing".
 A pop up will appear.
 Click the `APX` option.
     5. Press the Connect button and the payload will be injected.